ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-getting-started/guide.en-gb.md

 ![Applications Overview](images/vcd_overview_application.gif){.thumbnail}

 ### Networking
-In this section, you can find all the network components of your VCD environments: networks, Edge Gateways, Provider Gateways, IP address ranges, datacentre groups, and security tags.
+In this section, you can find all the network components of your VCD environments:

-Networking :
+Networking:

 - `Networks`{.action}
 - `Edge Gateways`{.action}
 - `Provider Gateways`{.action}